carmendrl/HelpMe/LAB_SESSIONS.md

 #### Getting a specific lab session
 #### `GET /lab_sessions/:id`

-Returns a json representation of the lab session if the user is a pat of it.
+Returns a json representation of the lab session if the user is a part of it.

 #### Deleting a Lab Session
 #### `DELETE /lab_sessions/:id`